infor-design/enterprise/specs/DATAGRID.md

 - Test the visual difference on all three themes
 - Columns can be sorted and resized
 - Cells can be focus and arrow keys to move around

-TODO - Resize to Reponsive
+BUG - Add Reponsive behavior

 [Grouped Headers](controls/datagrid-multiselect)
 - Clicking on the row itself or the checkbox will select the row visually and with the checkbox